cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/index.md

 > - [Recap' of basic shortcuts](basic-commands)

-## Basic Package: Main Objects and Editors
+## Objects and Editors from the Basic Package

 - BPF / BPC
 - 2D-ARRAY / CLASS-ARRAY